-It will provide innovation workspace for small and start-up businesses to operate from, offering consultancy support from the University and shared facilities including laboratory space and training rooms.
+It provides innovation workspace for small and start-up businesses to operate from, offering consultancy support from the University and shared facilities including laboratory space and training rooms.

-There will be a range of specialist facilities for the cyber sector including server space and high-speed broadband as well as research and development laboratory space.
+There is a range of specialist facilities for the cyber sector including server space and high-speed broadband as well as research and development laboratory space.

-The Centre will stimulate an enhanced base of businesses engaged in cyber security solutions which will improve insight for businesses on the challenge faced in the future and drive-up levels of innovation activity across the Marches.
+The Centre stimulates an enhanced base of businesses engaged in cyber security solutions which improves insight for businesses on the challenge faced in the future and drive-up levels of innovation activity across the Marches.

 The project is expected to complete in 2025 and, as a result of Local Growth Funding, the centre is expected to create 185 jobs from the investment, along with a range of other economic and skills-based outcomes.